Frequently Asked Questions

 Is lunch included?

 Lunch options vary by camp and location.
+See individual program pages for lunch availability.

 Why can’t my child bring their own food into the cafeteria?